hannobraun/caterpillar/README.md

 ## Status & Organization

 Caterpillar is still in a state of early exploration.
-It's far off from being usable for anything yet.
+It's far from being usable for anything yet.

 The project is organized as a series of prototypes, each labeled `cp<n>`, where